Vitols999/QMS-WIKI/DocGisDatabaseAddRemove.md

 ## Add/Remove a database

-To add a database you do a right click with your mouse on some empty space in the database list.
+To add a database you do a right-click with your mouse on some empty space in the database list.
 You will get a context menu with an option to add a database:

 ![Add database](images/DocGisDatabaseAddRemove/maproom2.png "Add database")

 You can choose between a SQLite database or a MySQL database.
 For a single user or an installation on a laptop with no permanent access to a network, SQLite is the better choice.
 If you want multiple users to access the data via network, MySQL is the option to go.

-To remove a database you do a right click on the root entry of the database and select *"Remove Database"*
+To remove a database you do a right-click on the root entry of the database and select *"Remove Database"*

 ![Database context menu](images/DocGisDatabaseAddRemove/maproom3.png "Database context menu")